Daniel Raiskin

 Raiskin is relentlessly committed to sharing his knowledge and passion with young musicians around the world.
 He devotes his time regularly to working with youth orchestras in Canada, Estonia, Germany, Iceland, the Netherlands and South Africa.

-Recent recordings include Mahler Symphony No 3 and Shostakovich Symphony No 4 with the label AVI, both to great critical acclaim.
-His recording of cello concertos by Korngold, Bloch and Goldschmidt with Julian Steckel on the same label received an ECHO Klassik Award in 2012.
-Other recent recording projects include a Louis Glass symphony cycle and a cycle of the entire concertos and rhapsodies of Aram Khachaturian, both with the label CPO; Lutosławski’s vocal-instrumental works with the label Dux; and a recording of Alexandre Tansman’s Isaïe le Prophète and Psaumes with the label World Premiere Recordings.
+Raiskin’s extensive discography includes recordings of Mahler Symphony No 3 and Shostakovich Symphony No 4 with the label AVI, both to great critical acclaim; a Louis Glass symphony cycle and a cycle of the entire concertos and rhapsodies of Aram Khachaturian, both with the label CPO; Lutosławski’s vocal-instrumental works with the label Dux; and a recording of Alexandre Tansman’s Isaïe le Prophète and Psaumes with the label World Premiere Recordings.
+His recording of cello concertos by Korngold, Bloch and Goldschmidt with Julian Steckel on AVI received an ECHO Klassik Award in 2012.

 click to download images